Tpaga/tpaga-ruby/README.md

   config.tpaga_api_key   = 'd13fr8n7vhvkuch3lq2ds5qhjnd2pdd2'
 ```

-using the respective api key for your TPaga user.
+using the respective api key for your TPaga user account.

-Next add the the file `tpaga.rb` to the rails initializers(ex: `initializers/tpaga.rb`) with he following lines:
+Next add the the file `tpaga.rb` to the rails initializers (ex: `initializers/tpaga.rb`) with he following lines:

 ```ruby
 require 'tpaga'